ttopist/pamwiki/README.md

 # wikibox
-a modularization wiki base filesystem, no database, write by php
+a modularization wiki base filesystem, no database, writed by php